Shuttle/Shuttle.Core.Data/README.md

 # DatabaseContextScope

 The `DatabaseContextService` contains a collection of the `DatabaseContext` instances created by `IDatabaseContextFactory`.
 However, since the `DatabaseContextService` is a singleton the same collection will be used in all thread contexts.
-This includes not only the same execution context, but also "peered" execution context running in parallel.
+This includes not only the same execution context, but also "peered" execution contexts running in parallel.

-To enable an individual execution/thread context-specific collection which also enables async context flow wrap the initial database context creation in a new `DatabaseContextScope()`:
+To enable an individual execution/thread context-specific collection, which also enables async context flow, wrap the initial database context creation in a new `DatabaseContextScope()`:

 ``` c#
 using (new DatabaseContextScope())